 top of page

-If you’ve been a runner for any amount of time, you know the amount of effort and time you dedicate to the sport.
-Whether your goal is to improve your form, your mileage, or hit a PR—most runners think they need to train harder.
-Yes, you do need to put in the work, but what if the real problem holding you back from that next PR or mileage bump is how you’re moving?
-If you’ve been dealing with: Slower race times Recurring injuries Feeling like running takes more effort than it
+If you’ve been a runner for any length of time, you know how much effort and dedication it takes.
+Whether your goal is to improve your form, increase your mileage, or achieve a personal record (PR), many runners believe they need to train harder.
+While putting in the work is essential, what if the real issue holding you back is how you move?
+If you’ve been experiencing: Slower race times Recurring injuries A sense that running requires more effort than it should …it’s not alw

 LeeAnn Potochney, PT, DPT